Puff pastry pinwheels prosciutto are such a great snack or appetizer that your family will love!

 The use of tapenade is so versatile and it really gives your recipe a great bite.
 Like with these pinwheels which make a great snack.

 To make this recipe you only need 5 ingredients and a hot oven.
 You need:

 - Puff pastry or one square of crescent dough

 - Green olive tapenade

 How to make tapenade prosciutto pinwheels

-First you make the tapenade of your choice or buy it in the store.
-For this recipe I used two tapenades green olive and sun-dried tomatoes.
+To make this recipe you first make the tapenade of your choice or buy it in the store.
+This recipe contains two green olive and sun-dried tomatoes.

 Some of my other tapenade recipes